Here are the components that will come included in your Dobot kit.

 There you will find a white button with a lock symbol.

 #4 Press the button in order to unlock the arm.
 While you have the button held down, you can maneuver the arm.
 Release the button to lock Dobot in place.
+Note that the robot will not lock it's motors unless powered on.
 Do not attempt to move the arm without first pressing down on the unlock button, or it may damage your robot.

-#5 Make the angles between the forearm and rear arm about 45°
+#5 Make the angles between the forearm and rear arm about 45°.
+This is the Dobot safe "neutral" position.

 #6 You may now power the robot on using the power button at the top right of the base.
 Press the button, and you should notice three things: